 Benefits of dandelion root:

 Dandelion root contains a considerable amount of inulin.
-Inulin is a type of prebiotic soluble fiber found in plants that supports the growth and maintenance of healthy intentional flora.
+Inulin is a type of prebiotic soluble fiber found in plants that supports the growth and maintenance of healthy intestinal flora.
 Aka everything we need right now to stay well.
-And since burdock and dandelion root works best when simmered or boiled to extract the inulin, I put it in my bone broth.
-Inulin have anti tumor, antimicrobial, hypolipidemic and hypoglycemic properties.
+And since dandelion root works best when simmered or boiled to extract the inulin, I put it in my lemonade.
+Inulin has anti tumor, antimicrobial, hypolipidemic and hypoglycemic properties.
 They may also promote antiosteoporotic activity, which appears to improve mineral absorption and balance.
 We love dandelion root in our healing herbal broths and teas as well.

 If you're looking for more delicious summer drink recipes, find some here + be sure to pin for later inspiration!